JinyeongPark-870/How-to-use-Kinect-V2-sensor-data-in-UnrealEngine-5/README.md

 > In my way, I put library file in project's binary folder then, load **.lib** file with **build.cs** <br>
-> Copy and paste each files into the project's source folder (the same location as the actor you want to use). <br>
+> Copy and paste each files into the project's source folder. <br>

 <br>